KDE/md4qt/README.md

 ### I didn't understand how raw text data correlates with a paragraph.

 * Let I will show you on example how raw text data correlate with paragraph.
-Just two diagrams and you won't have anymore questions.
+Just two diagrams and you won't have any more questions.
 Look.

-  Consider we want to replace any occurence of `@X` by some kind of a link.
+  Consider we want to replace any occurrence of `@X` by some kind of a link.
 Before modifications we had.

   ![](./docs/pics/paragraph_before.svg)